Ongeziwe17/Ongeziwe17/README.md

 - 👋 Hi, I’m @Ongeziwe17
-- 👀 I’m interested in Artificial Intelligence, Data Science and Sofware Engineering
+- 👀 I’m interested in Sofware Engineering, Data Science and Artificial Intelligence.
 - 🌱 I’m currently learning Information and Communications Technology in Applications Development
 - 💞️ I’m looking to collaborate on Software Development projects using Java, JavaSript and Python programming language
 - 📫 How to reach me: ongeziwejunior6@gmail.com